NickAbel/ifsnemo-compare/quickstart-testing.md

 ## 3. Login Node Setup

 > Note: This step assumes the availability and existence of an internet-connected login node.
 If this is not the case, download `yq` and `psubmit` and use `scp`, etc. as needed.
+[psubmit](https://github.com/a-v-medvedev/psubmit) is a software package for automated, generalized submission of batch jobs on a number of HPC systems.
+It is a dependency of both [ifsnemo-build](earth.bsc.es/gitlab/digital-twins/nvidia/ifsnemo-build) and ifsnemo-compare, and must be installed and in `PATH` on the target system where jobs will be submitted.
+This step performs this automatically.
 SSH into your internet-connected login node (in this case, `glogin4`) and prepare utilities:

 ```bash